RuiyingChenBioinfo/LineMut_v0.1.0/README.md

     Welcome to LineMut!
     </h1>
     <p>
-     LineMut is an open-source pipeline for high resolution and stable SNV detection and accurate lineage reconstruction.
+     LineMut is an open-source pipeline for high resolution and stable SNV detection, as well as accurate lineage reconstruction.
     </p>
 </div>